tiger-sea/mcs_research/sections/methods.md

 \end{figure}

 \section{Model}

 \subsection{Space State Model}
-The HRV parameters data is time dependent sequence, therefore, time series approach was adopted in this study.
-Space state model, one of time series analysis approaches, is ...
+The HRV parameters data was time dependent sequence, therefore, time series approach was adopted in this study.
+Space state model, one of time series analysis approaches, was utilized to estimate the size of each meteorological factor's effect.
+In this study, meteorological data which are mentioned earlier was input data as explanatory variables to the model, and each HRV parameter was target data.

 \subsection{Bayesian Approach}
+Recently, data analysis with bayesian approach is getting more popular, because the estimated results are easier to interpret than conventional statistical methods such as p-value.

 \section{Method flow}
-The analysis method in this study follows a figure below. make graph
+The analysis method in this study follows a figure below. make graph?

+標準化とかも書かないと，そして，標準化したから，xが1標準偏差分変化した時の